Is glucosamine supplementation for joints okay and effective?

 Is it true that taking a glucosamine supplement might improve joint strength and mobility?
 What exactly is glucosamine?
 Are there any side effects of taking glucosamine?
 And, if it is a good idea to take it, what dosage is recommended?

 Overall, studies have shown that glucosamine sulfate and HCL help slow degeneration of cartilage, relieves pain, and it's believed that N-acetylglucosamine has antioxidant factors.
-With that being said, because glucosamine is classified as a natural health product, it is readily available OTC, and is held to a lower standard of purity and potency than prescription medications.
-A recent independent study revealed that up to 1/3 of glucosamine products did not contain the amount of glucosamine stated on the label.
+With that being said, because glucosamine is classified as a natural health product, it's held to a lower standard of purity and potency than prescription medications.
+A recent independent study revealed that up to one-third of glucosamine products didn’t contain the amount of glucosamine stated on the label.
 Additionally, the glucosamine supplements may not clearly label which types of glucosamine are in the supplement.
 For example, there are times when glucosamine HCL will actually be labeled as glucosamine sulfate.
 As per the Food and Drug Administration (FDA) guidelines, supplements need to have a manufacturer's certificate of analysis or a third party true-to-label claim document to verify the purity and potency of the products.
 Therefore, what you see may not always be what you get!
 For more info on alternative health products, check out the Holistic & Integrative Health section of the Go Ask Alice!
 General Health archives.

 Can’t find information on the site about your health concern or issue?